azzajess/OSMC-LEDFX-WLED/LEDfx Installations/Mattallmighty Fork.md

 Just keep in mind that at the time of writing these instructions, Mattallmighty was the most supported.
 Things can change and may not be the most support version.
 Refer to [Readme.md](/README.md) for whats recommended.

 * The reason for using Mattallmighty's Fork instead of the one from ahodges9 (https://github.com/ahodges9/LedFx) is because it has been updated with a few more patterns and improvements/optimisations.
-You are free to simply use adhodges version by using `pip3 install ledfx`.
-If so you can skip to Step 6 after doing `sudo pip3 install --upgrade pip`
+* You are free to simply use adhodges master version by using `pip3 install ledfx` after doing `sudo pip3 install --upgrade pip`.
+If so you can skip to [Step 6](/Starting%20and%20Configuring%20LEDfx.md)
 * We need to install GIT with `sudo apt-get install git`
 * We clone Mattallmighty's branch with `git clone https://github.com/Mattallmighty/LedFx.git`